-Deposits with others consist of deposits with the State of California's Condemnation Fund and Contract Retentions, held in escrow accounts.
-The disposition of these funds is determined by judicial order and construction contracts.
-Typically, the funds are applied to the purchase of condemned land or returned to SAFCA for payment of construction contracts.
-As of June 30, 2014, deposits with the State of California's Condemnation Fund and contract retentions are \$143,000, and \$299,518 respectively.
+Deposits with others consist of Contract Retentions, held in escrow accounts.
+The disposition of these funds is determined by construction contracts.
+Typically, the funds are applied to the payment of construction contracts.
+As of June 30, 2015, deposits for contract retentions were \$271,677 respectively.

-Deferred Outflows of Resources
+Deferred Outflows/Inflows of Resources